-At Alverton, we want to give the children the very best learning experience that we can.
-We provide a rich and exciting curriculum that promotes independence and opportunities for everyone to succeed.
-We endeavour to find out what interests the children and how they want to learn and aim to give them the academic skills they need to allow them to progress confidently into the world and we celebrate their successes in all aspects of school life.
-We take a REAL Project approach to teaching and learning, through which we deliver a broad and varied curriculum which is hugely engaging and designed to ensure that all of our children succeed and love to learn.
-Please see the REAL Project section of our website (under the Curriculum heading) for more information about this.
+At Alverton, we want to give every child the very best learning experience that we can.
+We provide a rich and exciting curriculum that promotes independence and opportunities for everyone, regardless of individual need, to succeed.
+We endeavour to find out what interests the children and aim to give them the academic knowledge, skills and cultural capital they need to allow them to progress confidently onto their future learning and into the world.
+We feel that reading is fundamental to a child’s success and ensure that this is embedded throughout the curriculum.
+All staff have a shared ethos and high expectations for all our pupils and celebrate their successes in all aspects of school life, encouraging pupils to reach their full potential.
+We take a project approach to teaching and learning, through which we deliver a coherently planned and sequenced, broad and varied curriculum which is hugely engaging and designed to ensure that all of our children succeed and love to learn.

-We provide many opportunities for excellence beyond the classroom such as through our highly successful sports teams or our annual musical production.
-From Reception through to Year 6, we take opportunities to extend the curriculum through visitors.
+We provide many varied opportunities for excellence beyond the classroom such as through our highly successful sports teams or our annual musical production.
+Our pupils have the opportunity to take on a range of leadership roles and responsibilities including the School Council and Parliament.
+From Reception through to Year 6, we take opportunities to extend the curriculum through visits and visitors.
 We use our amazing grounds as much as possible and get out and about in the locality and the wider environment as well as planning educational visits to enhance the children’s learning.
 Years 3 to 6 have the opportunity to spend time at a residential centre during the Summer Term, helping to develop self-reliance, co-operation and initiative as well as giving the children the chance to experience different activities and environments.